WRITE A REVIEW

 Hair: Brown, Straight, Coarse

 I have to say, I am very picky when it comes to crease brushes because I feel like it can make or break the look of your makeup.
 Usually I've been using the crease brush from MAC but felt it was way too pliant.
 This is soft but stiff enough to blend just the right amount.I received this brush with the Naked2 and went out immediately and bought a spare one.

 on 7/15/2010 2:46:00 PM

 I don't know if I just got a bad brush or what, but mine is not soft.
 I find that if I try to use the brush in my crease I end up with shadow all over the place.
 The brush also fell apart on me at the knurling.
 Since I take care of my brushes, I know it wasn't something that I did.
 Overall I don't use the brush because it doesn't work for me.

+This is the best crease brush for me and my small eye lid area.
+I find this crease brush less full then my last one, which was probably meant for girls with more of a eyelid and crease area to play around with.
 My last one also put way too much product on, causing me to work way to hard to blend it out and look decent.
 Sense I use my crease brush with my more pigmented e/s I appreciate that it doesn't apply it as heavy as my previous brush.
 The shape also leaves it much easier for it to control.

 I love this brush - it picks up lots of product and it's supersoft.
 Great when I want to do something a little more dramatic and the fingers just won't cut it.

 Overall, I'm pleased, but I don't like it quite as much as my blender or shadow brushes.
 I think the fluffiness makes it a little more difficult to control loose eyeshadows than the other two.